nsweeting/exenv/README.md

 ]
 ```

-You can then manually load all env vars from your defined adapters:
+You must then manually load all env vars from your defined adapters:

 ```elixir
 Exenv.load()